Zadigo/mycommerce/myreviews/README.md

-## Shop micro-service 💳
+## Reviews micro-service 💳

-This micro-service is responsible for managing functionalities for the shop which are mainly related to storing product details, categories, collections, and product images.
+This micro-service is responsible for managing functionalities for customer reviews, mainly related to storing and retrieving product reviews and ratings.

 ## Technologies Used 🌳